Intro to Algebra

 Friday: 8:30 am 1:00 pm

-The last day to drop a course at Odessa College for the fall semester of 2012 is Wednesday, November 14th.
+The last day to drop a course at Odessa College for the Fall semester of 2013 is Tuesday, November 12th.

 Conduct: All students will be expected to abide by the OC Code of Classroom Etiquette.
 I have provided a copy for you.
 If you fail to abide by these rules, you will be asked to leave my classroom or be removed completely from my class.

 Cheating: Cheating is not tolerated in my class.
-Cheating also includes copying answers out of the back of the book.
-All work must be shown on homework paper that is turned in.
-Any homework turned in that shows only answers will receive a 0.
 The 1st time you are caught cheating on a paper, homework, assignment, or test, you will receive a 0 for that assignment.
 The 2nd time you are caught cheating, you will be removed from my class permanently and receive an F for the course.
 If you are caught letting someone copy your paper, you will receive the same punishment.

 You must have a back-up plan for this course in case your primary computer fails during the semester.
 Please detail the location of the two computers in your student information sheet.